HealthBioscienceIDEAS/microscopy-novice/episodes/filters-and-thresholding.md

 - `li`
 - `sauvola`

-How do they compare to standard `otsu` thresholding?
+How do they compare to `otsu` thresholding?

 Recall that you can change the colour of a mask by clicking the ![]( https://raw.githubusercontent.com/napari/napari/main/src/napari/resources/icons/shuffle.svg